 St. John's College does not discriminate on the basis of race, sex, color, national or ethnic origin, age, religion, disability, marital status, sexual orientation, gender identity and expression, genetic information, or other legally protected classification in the administration of any of its programs and activities or with respect to admission or employment.
-The Executive Director of Campus Wellness and Mental Health, Danielle Lico, has been designated as the Title IX Coordinator to ensure compliance with Title IX of the Education Amendments of 1972, as amended, and the Assistant Dean, Nathan Dugan, has been designated as the Section 504 Coordinator to ensure compliance with Section 504 of the Rehabilitation Act of 1973, as amended.
-Both Ms. Lico and Mr. Dugan can be reached at 60 College Ave., Annapolis, MD 21401, tel.
-(410) 626-2512.
-Inquiries concerning the application of Title IX may be made to Ms. Lico or to the Office of Civil Rights of the Department of Education.
-Inquiries concerning the application of Section 504 may be made to Mr. Dugan or to the Office of Civil Rights of the Department of Education.
+The Executive Director of Campus Wellness and Mental Health, Danielle Lico, has been designated as the Title IX Coordinator to ensure compliance with Title IX of the Education Amendments of 1972, as amended.
+Ms. Lico has also been designated as the Section 504bCoordinator to ensure compliance with Section 504 of the Rehabilitation Act of 1973, as amended.
+Ms. Lico can be reached at 60 College Ave., Annapolis, MD 21401, tel.
+(410) 626-2530.
+Inquiries concerning the application of Title IX or Section 504 may be made to Ms. Lico or to the Office of Civil Rights of the Department of Education.
 The college is authorized under Federal Law to enroll non-immigrant, alien students.